Thursday, April 24, 2025

 A section of the book contains the exposition of various considerations expressed by physicians.
 A first "consultation" was promoted by Sr. Blandina, which in 2011 involved some Austrian and German doctors with different specializations: Elisabeth Koch (Austria), Harald and Maria Keller (Germany), Bertha Vera Wahrmann (Germany), Rudolf Tielsch (Austria), Cornelia Wehr (Austria), Ute Stass (Germany).

 During 2012 a group of doctors from Chieti, encouraged by Mons.
 Bruno Forte, archbishop of Chieti-Vasto, met several times in Manoppello, deepening the mystery of the Holy Face.
-These are their names: Lucia Marcone, Luciano Paolo Marchionno, Piero Scipione, Francesco Galluppi, Pasquale Capone, Marina Di Cesare.
+These are their names: Lucia Marchione, Luciano Paolo Marchionno, Piero Scipione, Fernando Galluppi, Pasquale Capone, Marina De Cesare.
 On this occasion, Fr.
 Ceslao Gadacz, then a member of the friary of the Shrine, participated wholeheartedly in the work, taking care of the creation of several videos in which images of the meetings and reflections expressed by the doctors were collected.
 Their consultation is facilitated with access via QR-code reported in the book.

 Photo taken at a recent gathering of the Italian doctors who collaborated with